Bhabha Atomic Research Centre: History

 Along with DRDO and other agencies and laboratories BARC also played an essential and important role in nuclear weapons technology and research.
 The plutonium used in India's 1974 Smiling Buddha nuclear test came from CIRUS.
 In 1974 the head of this entire nuclear bomb project was the director of the BARC, Raja Ramanna.
 The neutron initiator was of the polonium–beryllium type and code-named Flower was developed by BARC.
 The entire nuclear bomb was engineered and finally assembled by Indian engineers at Trombay before transportation to the test site.
 The 1974 test (and the 1998 tests that followed) gave Indian scientists the technological know-how and confidence not only to develop nuclear fuel for future reactors to be used in power generation and research but also the capacity to refine the same fuel into weapons-grade fuel to be used in the development of nuclear weapons.

 BARC was also involved in the Pokhran-II series of five nuclear test conducted at Pokhran Test Range in May 1998.
 It was the second instance of nuclear testing conducted after Smiling Buddha by India.
 The tests achieved their main objective of giving India the capability to build fission and thermonuclear weapons(Hydrogen bomb/fusion bomb) with yields up to 200 Kilotons.
-The then Chairman of the Indian Atomic Energy Commission described each one of the explosions of Pokhran-II to be "equivalent to several tests carried out by other nuclear weapon states over decades".
+The then Chairman of the Atomic Energy Commission of India described each one of the explosions of Pokhran-II to be "equivalent to several tests carried out by other nuclear weapon states over decades".
 Subsequently, India established computer simulation capability to predict the yields of nuclear explosives whose designs are related to the designs of explosives used in this test.
 The scientists and engineers of the BARC, the Atomic Minerals Directorate for Exploration and Research (AMDER), and the Defence Research and Development Organisation (DRDO) were involved in the nuclear weapon assembly, layout, detonation and data collection.

 On 3 June 1998 BARC was hacked by hacktivist group milw0rm, consisting of hackers from the United States, United Kingdom and New Zealand.
 They downloaded classified information, defaced the website and deleted data from servers.

 BARC also designed a class of Indian Pressurized Heavy Water Reactor IPHWR (Indian Pressurized Heavy Water Reactor), the baseline 220 MWe design was developed from the Canadian CANDU reactor.
 The design was later expanded into 540 MW and 700 MW designs.